egenn/pdsr/README.md

-Welcome to Programming for Data Science in R!
+# Programming for Data Science in R (PDSR)

-This repository holds the code for the online book found at https://class.lambdamd.org/pdsr
+This repository holds the code for the online PDSR book found at https://class.lambdamd.org/pdsr

 EDG